mystroken/genese/README.md

 # Genese
-> :sparkles: :volcano: A WordPress starter theme with a modern front-end development workflow.
-Based on HTML5 Boilerplate, BrowserSync & WebPack (HMR).
+> :sparkles: :volcano: Genese is a WordPress starter theme with a modern front-end development workflow.<br>Based on HTML5 Boilerplate, BrowserSync & WebPack (HMR).